AstraZeneca/runnable/docs/concepts/executor-implementations/local-container.md

 # Local Container

-Local container is an interactive mode.
-In this mode, the traversal of the dag is done on the local computer but the actual execution happens on a container (running on local machine).
-This mode should enable you to test the pipeline and execution of your code in containers.
-This mode could also be useful in debugging a container based cloud run.
+Local container is an interactive executor.
+In this, the traversal of the dag is done on the local computer but the actual execution happens on a container (running on local machine).
+This executor should enable you to test the pipeline and execution of your code in containers.
+This executor could also be useful in debugging a container based cloud run.

-In this mode, max run time is completely ignored.
+In this executor, max run time is completely ignored.

 Apart from Buffered Run Log store, all other run log stores are compatible.
-All secrets and catalog providers are compatible with this mode.
+All secrets and catalog providers are compatible with this executor.

 ---
 !!!
 Note